Logic Pro X: Tips for phase-locked drum edits

 - Repeat these steps for any other files you will use as Q-Reference.

 Note: It's not necessary to adjust the transients for the other tracks in the group; their timing will be adjusted with sample accuracy based on the transients in the Q-Referenced tracks.

-- In the Track Header of the Arrange window, enable the Q-Reference button for the tracks to be used as timing reference.
+- In the Track Header of the Tracks area, enable the Q-Reference button for the tracks to be used as timing reference.

-Note: If you need to return to the Sample Edit window to adjust the transients for any of the tracks after this stage, it's very important to disable the Q-Reference buttons for all tracks in the group first, otherwise, the transient edits will not carry over to your subsequent timing adjustments.
+Note: If you need to return to the Audio File Editor window to adjust the transients for any of the tracks after this stage, it's very important to disable the Q-Reference buttons for all tracks in the group first, otherwise, the transient edits will not carry over to your subsequent timing adjustments.

-- Click the local View menu in the Arrange window.
+- Click the local Edit menu in Tracks area.

-- Choose Flex View from the drop-down menu.
+- Choose Show Flex Pitch/Time from the drop-down menu.